YehonatanYeret/DBProject_1420_8200/README.md

   - `Modal.tsx` - General modals

 ### Internal Documentation
-- Every file and component contains documentation and comments (JS/TS Doc, English and Hebrew where relevant)
+- Every file and component contains documentation and comments
 - Variable and function names are clear and descriptive
 - Each backend route is documented at the top of the file